Monday, February 27, 2012

 Your favorite Skaters from the Angel City Derby Girls will the event's best sideshow.
 Acting as bartenders, auctioneers and embracing their inner weirdo, the ladies of ACDG have a few tricks up their sleeves.

-facebook event page to RSVP and get a sneak peek of some of the art that will be available to bid on.
+Check out our facebook event page to RSVP and get a sneak peek of some of the art that will be available to bid on.

 Art submissions are donated by artists from all over the world in efforts to help this skater owned and operated league achieve their goals for the 2012 season.